 - Itinerary changes are made to improve your overall experience

 - Price might change if there is a hike in fuel, hotel rate or taxes.

 - Clients must be insured to cover the costs of medical emergencies/ expenses incurred due to weather conditions, prevailing road conditions, political situations, natural calamities, change in flight schedule, mechanical malfunction, or any such unanticipated events or any events termed as ‘Acts of God’.

-- Lunch, snacks, any kind of beverages, any personal expenses.
+- Camera charges, snacks, any kind of beverages, laundry and lunch

-Since it is a limited number of travelers and we do have fixed costs, there is a cancellation charge.
+Since it is a limited number of travellers and we do have fixed costs, there is a cancellation charge.

 If you cancel your booking 45 days prior to departure date, you will be charged 12% of your total booking amount.

 If you cancel your booking 10 days prior to departure date, a 40% fee will be deducted from your advance payment.

 Cancellation with less than 10 days from date of departure will be charged at 60% of your total booking amount.